Feedback & Status

 Actionable

-A CTA button with a contextual label can be added to the Toast to provide the user with the option to perform another action relevant to the one just taken e.g. ‘Undo’.
+Add a call-to-action (CTA) button with a contextual label to the toast to give the user the option to perform another action relevant to the one just taken (e.g. ‘undo’).

 Position